Interacting with Common Services

 MSSQL

-To interact with MSSQL (Microsoft SQL Server) with Linux we can use sqsh or sqlcmd if you are using Windows.
+To interact with MSSQL (Microsoft SQL Server)arrow-up-right with Linux we can use sqsharrow-up-right or sqlcmdarrow-up-right if you are using Windows.
 Sqsh is much more than a friendly prompt.
 It is intended to provide much of the functionality provided by a command shell, such as variables, aliasing, redirection, pipes, back-grounding, job control, history, command substitution, and dynamic configuration.
 We can start an interactive SQL session as follows:

 Linux - SQSH